 Our safeguarding governor is Lucy Thornton, who works closely with the Federation Safeguarding Team to ensure that safeguarding is effective, specifically around strategic issues.
 Lucy Thornton meets the team every half term to audit, review and support our policies, processes, and procedures.

-If you have any serious concerns about your child or any other pupil at St. Nicholas CE Middle School please do not hesitate to contact the Designated Safeguarding Lead who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.
+If you have any serious concerns about your child, any other pupil or an adult at The Pinvin Federation please do not hesitate to contact the Designated Safeguarding Lead (Miss Natalie Rushton) who knows who to contact for the best advice and help and is experienced in using the appropriate degree of confidentiality.

 Cause for Concern